Puente de Ixtla: History

 Morelos suffered significant damage in the September 7, 2017 earthquake, and seventy-four people were killed in the September 19 earthquake.
 23,000 buildings were damaged in the state, including 293 homes destroyed and 816 damaged in Puente de Ixtla.

-Mario Ocampo Ocampo of Juntos Haremos Historia (Together we will make history coalition) was elected Presidente Municipal (mayor) in the election of July 1, 2018.
-When City Hall failed to pay MXN $1,3000,000 (US $66,540) to a disabled police officer in September 2019, an administrative court judge (Tribunal de Justicia Administrativa) ordered the mayor, trustee, and councilors to all step down for three years.
+Mario Ocampo Ocampo of Juntos Haremos Historia (Together we will make history coalition) was elected Presidente Municipal (mayor) in the election of 1 July 2018.
+When City Hall failed to pay MXN $1,3000,000 (US$66,540) to a disabled police officer in September 2019, an administrative court judge (Tribunal de Justicia Administrativa) ordered the mayor, trustee, and councilors to all step down for three years.

-The state of Morelos reported 209 cases and 28 deaths due to the COVID-19 pandemic in Mexico as of April 27, 2020; four cases were reported in Puente de Ixtla.
-Schools and many businesses were closed from mid March until June 1.
-On June 2, Puente de Ixtla reported 74 confirmed cases and 13 deaths from the virus; the reopening of the state was pushed back until at least June 13.
-One hundred seventy-five cases were reported on December 27, 2020.
-On February 24 Puente de Ixtla became the second municipality (after Temixco) in Morelos to vaccinate senior citizens (60+).
+The state of Morelos reported 209 cases and 28 deaths due to the COVID-19 pandemic in Mexico as of 27 April 2020; four cases were reported in Puente de Ixtla.
+Schools and many businesses were closed from mid March until 1 June.
+On 2 June, Puente de Ixtla reported 74 confirmed cases and 13 deaths from the virus; the reopening of the state was pushed back until at least 13 June.
+One hundred seventy-five cases were reported on 27 December 2020.
+On 24 February Puente de Ixtla became the second municipality (after Temixco) in Morelos to vaccinate senior citizens (60+).

 The Brigada Nacional de Búsqueda (National Search Brigade), composed of relatives of missing persons, found human remains along the Cuernavaca-Iguala tollway in Puente de Ixtla in July 2020 while on its first excursion into Morelos.
 The municipality has been under the scourge of several violent gangs, and many people are afraid of reporting them to the police.